 Math, Son of Mathonwy - Dorthea Braby (1909-1987)

 National Museum Wales

 We live in a society that consumes a lot of fiction in the form of books and films.
 We tend to plough through large books or multi-episode films with an enormous appetite.
 There’s an analogy there with a glutton stuffing themselves, but not really tasting their food very much.

 Medieval texts are usually very economical with words.
-Some of that came from the need to be economical with ink and vellum, not to mention the human effort required to hand write them.
+Some of that came from the need to be economical with ink and vellum, not to mention the human effort required to hand write things.
 So, The Mabinogi moves very fast.
 Almost every sentence is meaningful.
 Major action happens on every page.
 You can easily read The Four Branches in a day.
 But can you digest it?

 Of course, myth can draw you into all of that, too, but keep your wits about you and you will get more out of it.
 Rather than wanting to be like one of the characters, or sort of falling in love with a character because you think you have a lot in common, pay attention to what’s going on in the story as a whole and you will find a much more interesting set of layers.

 I believe this is good advice: